-OCCURENCE POSSIBLE CAUSE/SOLUTION.
+OCCURRENCE POSSIBLE CAUSE/SOLUTION.
 Oven smokes excessively during broiling.
 Control(s) not set properly.
 Follow instructions under "Setting Oven Controls".
-Make sure oven is opened to Broil Stop Position .
+Make sure oven is opened to Broil Stop Position.
 Meat too close to the element.
 Reposition the rack to provide proper clearance between the meat and the element.
 Preheat broil element.
 Preheat broil element for searing.
 Grid on broiler pan wrong side up and grease not draining.
 Always place grid on the broiler pan with ribs up and slots down to allow grease to drip into pan.
 Grease has built up on oven surfaces.
 Regular cleaning is necessary when broiling frequently.
 Old grease or food spatters cause excessive smoking.
 Control(s) not set properly.
 Follow instructions under "Oven Cleaning" in the Electronic Oven Control Guide.
 Self-cleaning cycle does not work.
 Self-cleaning cycle was interrupted.
-Stop time must be 3 to 4 hours past the start time.
 Follow steps under "Stopping or Interrupting the Self-Cleaning Cycle" in the Electronic Oven Control Guide.
+Soil not completely removed after self-cleaning cycle.
 Failure to clean bottom, front top or oven, frame or door area outside oven seal.
 These areas are not in the self-cleaning area, but get hot enough to burn on residue.
 Clean these areas before the self-cleaning cycle is started.
 Burned-on residue can be cleaned with a stiff nylon brush and water or nylon scrubber.
 Be careful not to damage the oven seal.
+Excessive spillovers in oven.
+Set self-clean cycle for a longer cleaning time.